 Our patients have been surprised that cosmetic dentistry can make such a dramatic difference in their smile, both comfortably and in only a few appointments.

 Because having whiter teeth has now become the number one aesthetic concern of most patients, there are a number of ways to whiten teeth.
-Using a chemical process, your dentist can bleach your teeth in one of two ways.
-He/she can do an in-office procedure, or provide you with a system to use at home.
+Using a chemical teeth whitening product process, your dentist teeth whitening can bleach your teeth in one of two ways.
+He/she can do an in-chair teeth whitening procedure, or provide you with take-home teeth whitening products.